“Every patient carries her or his own doctor inside.”Albert Schweitzer

 Don’t avoid cultured foods

 A lot of people avoid cultured foods—especially kombucha—when they have an overgrowth of candida, believing that these foods actually make the condition worse.
-However, this isn’t what I’ve found to be true.
-In fact, it’s just the opposite: cultured foods can aid in the treatment of Candida overgrowth as long as they are made properly in order to remove the sugars and allow the probiotics to grow and become strong.
+Saccharomyces boulardii a probiotic yeast is abundant in kombucha, S. boulardii is able to effectively compete with and displace harmful yeast strains such as Candida.1 It also produces anti-fungal substances such as capric, caprylic, and caproic acids, this probiotic yeast will discourage pathogenic yeasts this environment.
+In the case of kombucha is important to drink the first fermented kombucha and not the ones with fruit juice to ensure that all the sugars are gone and is properly fermented.Cultured foods can aid in the treatment of Candida overgrowth as long as they are made properly in order to remove the sugars and allow the probiotics to grow and become strong.

 There are now some studies supporting my life experiences.
 One study included 155 hospitalized children (106 boys, 44 girls) between the ages of 3 months and 12 years who had been on broad-spectrum antibiotics for at least 48 hours.
 They were divided into one trial group and one placebo group.
 For seven days, the subjects in the trial group received a sachet of probiotics twice a day; the other group received placebo packets.
 Each probiotic sachet contained Lactobacillus acidophilus, Lactobacillus rhamnosum, Bifidobacterium longum, Bifidobacterium bifidum, Saccharomyces boulardii (the good yeast in kombucha), and Saccharomyces thermophilus—all of which are common in cultured foods—and fructo-oligosaccharides, which are a type of prebiotic.